 Lindsay H. Metcalf grew up on a Kansas farm, flew the coop for a career in the city, and migrated home to write downwind of the neighborhood cattle.
 Lindsay has two forthcoming nonfiction picture books.
-She is the co-editor, along with Keila V. Dawson and Jeanette Bradley, of Taking the Mic: Fourteen Young Americans Making History (Charlesbridge, 2020), and the author of Tractors on Parade: Planting a Movement from the Heartland’s Farms to the Nation’s Capital (Calkins Creek, 2020).
+She is the co-editor, along with Keila V. Dawson and Jeanette Bradley, of No Voice Too Small: Fourteen Young Americans Making History (Charlesbridge, 2020), and the author of Tractors on Parade: Planting a Movement, from the Heartland’s Farms to the Nation’s Capital (Calkins Creek, 2020).
 An experienced journalist, Lindsay has covered a variety of change-makers as a reporter, editor, and columnist for The Kansas City Star and other news outlets.
 She belongs to the Society of Children’s Book Writers and Illustrators (SCBWI) and The Soaring ‘20s, a collective of debut picture-book authors and illustrators.
 Lindsay won a 2017 Creators of Diverse Characters Scholarship through SCBWI’s Austin chapter and earned a spot in the 2017 class of Writing with the Stars mentees.
 At home, she plays the ukulele and sings made-up pop-song parodies, embarrassing her husband, two sons, two old cats, and snoring Cavalier King Charles puppy.

 The personal version

 I grew up on a Kansas farm, where I developed a curiosity about nature.
 I loved to follow my golden retriever to the creek and hunt for tree stumps gnawed by beavers, look for deer tracks, and wonder at the ripples made by pebbles I'd skipped.
 I also loved to ride the combine with my dad.
 (Chopping weeds out of the soybean fields?
 That was another story.)